 Let yourself be disappointed before you move on.

 I usually give myself a time limit – I let myself be as mopey and as upset as I want to be for 24 hours.

 But then, move on.

 Celebrate The Process

-The runners who become lifelong runners are those who find some enjoyment and fulfilment in the process of training.
+The runners who become lifelong runners are those who find some enjoyment and fulfillment in the process of training.

 Sure, the finish line on race day is the ultimate goal, but the process of training has rewards too.